kongyew/greenplum-gphdfs-examples/README.md

 # Use Case
 1. How to read simple text file on HDFS (Cloudera distribution)
-2. How to read parquet file on HDFS (Cloudera distribution)
+2. How to read parquet file on HDFS (Cloudera distribution) - TBD

 # Reference: